Hyundai Motor Company

-Hyundai Motor Company, often referred to as Hyundai Motors and commonly known as Hyundai, is a South Korean multinational automotive manufacturer headquartered in Seoul, South Korea, which was founded in 1967.
+Hyundai Motor Company, often referred to as Hyundai Motors and commonly known as Hyundai, is a South Korean multinational automotive manufacturer established in 1967.
 Currently, the company owns 33.88 percent of Kia Corporation, and owns a luxury cars subsidiary, Genesis.
 The three brands altogether make up the Hyundai Motor Group.

-Hyundai operates the second largest automobile manufacturing facility in the world in Ulsan, South Korea which has an annual production capacity of 1.6 million units.
+Headquartered at the Hyundai Motor Group complex in Seoul, Hyundai operates the world's largest single integrated automobile manufacturing facility in Ulsan, South Korea.
+Established in 1968, the Ulsan plant spans approximately 5,000,000 m²—about 670 football fields—and employs around 31,000 workers, with an annual completed-vehicle production capacity of 1.52 million units.
 The company employs approximately 75,000 people worldwide.
 Hyundai vehicles are sold in 193 countries through 5,000 dealerships and showrooms.
 As of November 2024, Hyundai is the world's third-largest carmaker in terms of production, behind competitors Toyota and Volkswagen.